 1. Empty and organize the cabinets

 This project is best left to a weekend day when you have some spare time on your hands.
 Pull out everything you have sitting in your kitchen cabinets.
-Go through each item individually and determine its usefulness.
+Go through each item individually and determine its usefulness, this will really come in handy when organizing your kitchen.
 Anything that does not get used or is a duplicate should be donated if it is in good working order and thrown away if it is not.
 Also, throw away any items that are broken or otherwise no longer functional.
-Once you have all the items you want to keep, group them into categories, putting similar-use items together.
+Once you have all the kitchen items you want to keep, group them into categories, putting similar-use items together.
 Group the items based on how it works best for you.
 Finally, reorganize the cabinets with the items that remain.
 Place the items where they make the most logical sense.
 For example, pots and pans should be placed near the stove.

 2. Organize the containers